 Those killed ranged in age from 19 to 26.
 Seven additional Marines and a Navy sailor were also wounded in the blast.

-The investigation also determined that the 60 mm mortar functioned properly and that the weapon system is safe when used as designed by properly trained Marines.
+The investigation determined that the 60 mm mortar functioned properly and that the weapon system is safe when used as designed by properly trained Marines.
 Marine officials said last year that the explosion was the result of "human error," but did not provide details of what caused the blast.

 Flores said Wednesday that the Marines were firing the 60 mm mortar in "manual mode," meaning someone had to pull a trigger to set off the round.
 The weapon can also be set up in a fixed position and fired by simply dropping a round down the tube.

 "There was a round that was already in and they had begun to feed the second round in before the first mortar (round) had been fired," Flores said.

 The investigation's findings were first reported Tuesday by The Marine Corps Times, which obtained a copy of the 19-page report and hundreds of pages of supporting documents through a Freedom of Information Act request.